kulaid/madokami-source-for-aidoku/README.md

 images in list view do not work because of aidoku limitations

-# Aidoku Sources
-This repository hosts the public sources that are installable directly through the Aidoku application.

 ## Usage
 [Add this source list](https://aidoku.app/add-source-list/?url=https://raw.githubusercontent.com/kulaid/madokami-source-for-aidoku/gh-pages/) to the Aidoku app.
 (Madokami Repo)

-## Contributing
-Contributions are welcome!

-See [CONTRIBUTING.md](./.github/CONTRIBUTING.md) to get started with development.

 ## License
 Licensed under either of Apache License, version 2.0 or MIT license at your option.